plank-cms/client/README.md

 ## Setup

-Create a client instance and export it for reuse across your project:
+Create a client instance and reuse it across your project:

 ```ts
 // lib/plank.ts